brunos252/website-link-traversal-memgraph/README.md

 ```
 python main.py path START_URL END_URL
 ```
-To run all test simply use:
+To run all tests simply use:
 ```
 pytest
 ```